htrick/Senior-Project/README.md

 * -c: A flag argument to specify the config file to use to determine the height and width of the images to save, and the number of points to extract from the image masks

 ## inference.py
 **Functionality**: Using the provided config file, make a prediction of the num_outputs points representing the free space in each image in the directory in the config file.
 Then overlay the num_outputs points onto the original image and save it.
+If the -r flag is specified, rank the images on how close the 4 models predict the free space boundary.
 ```
-Usage: python3 inference.py -c <config_file> [-w <weights>]
+Usage: python3 inference.py -c <config_file> [-w <weights>] | [-r]
 ```

 ## Comand Line Arguments
 * -c: A flag argument to specify the next argument given is the config file to use.
 * -w: An optional flag argument to specify a different weights file to use over the file present in the config file
+* -r: An optional flag argument to instead rank images based on their performance in the 4 models used from the weight files.

 ## Config File